alph-a07/flutter-notes/README.md

 - C-Style Syntax
 - Multiple Runtime Environments(Transpiled to Javascript to run in the browser, Runs in the 'Dart VM' to execute from a commandline, Compiled to machine code to run on mobile devices)
 - _**Semicolons**_ are compulsary

+# final vs const

+- **final** means single-assignment: a final variable or field *must* have an initializer.
+Once assigned a value, a final variable's value cannot be changed. <mark>final modifies variables.</mark>

+- **const** has a meaning that's a bit more complex and subtle in Dart. const modifies *values*.
+You can use it when creating collections, like const [1, 2, 3], and when constructing objects (instead of new) like const Point(2, 3).
+Here, const means that the object's entire deep state can be determined entirely at compile time and that the object will be frozen and completely immutable.

 # Dart Functions